Fundamentals

 The participating ruler is a secondary influence that contributes regardless of sect.
 In practice, most traditional astrologers weight the sect-appropriate ruler most heavily and use the participating ruler as supplementary context.

-William Lilly's system simplifies to two rulers per element: a day ruler and a night ruler, dropping the participating ruler.
+William Lilly's seventeenth-century table uses two rulers per element: a day ruler and a night ruler.
 Fire: Sun (day), Jupiter (night).
 Earth: Venus (day), Moon (night).
 Air: Saturn (day), Mercury (night).
-Water: Mars (day), Mars (night, with some sources giving Moon).
+Water: Mars by both day and night.

-The Lilly table is used more commonly in horary and classical Western astrology, while the Dorothean table is preferred in Hellenistic practice.
+The Lilly table is familiar in Lilly-style horary and Renaissance-derived dignity work, while the Dorothean table is preferred in many Hellenistic natal contexts.
 The triplicity ruler calculator lets you compare Lilly against Dorothean and Ptolemaic variants.

 The Ptolemaic triplicity table

-Ptolemy proposed a modified triplicity system in the Tetrabiblos that differs from Dorotheus in several assignments.
-The displayed Ptolemaic table uses two rulers per element (day and night).
+Ptolemy's Book I triplicity discussion uses two principal rulers per element in this display.
 Fire: Sun (day), Jupiter (night).
 Earth: Venus (day), Moon (night).
 Air: Saturn (day), Mercury (night).
-Water: Venus (day), Moon (night), with Mars retained as an additional water co-ruler in the source text.
+Water: Venus (day), Moon (night), with Mars still involved with water in the source text.

-The key differences from Dorotheus are in the water triplicity and the removal of the participating ruler as a third timing lord.
+The key differences from Dorotheus are the water triplicity and the absence of a displayed participating ruler as a third timing lord.
 Ptolemy's wording keeps Mars involved with water, but it does not support reducing the Ptolemaic water table to Mars by day and Mars by night.
-In practice, the Ptolemaic table is less commonly used than the Dorothean or Lilly variants, but it appears in some medieval and Renaissance sources that draw directly on the Tetrabiblos.
+In practice, the Ptolemaic table is less commonly used than the Dorothean or Lilly variants, but it remains useful for comparing Ptolemy's rationale with the other tables.

 How triplicity works in dignity scoring